4rjunc/cNFT/README.md

 - Ensure all dependencies are correctly installed.
 - Check that your wallet has sufficient SOL.
 - Verify that the `my-keypair.json` file is in the correct location and format.
-- If transactions fail, you may need to adjust the delay between mints or handle rate limiting more robustly.
+- If transactions fail, you may need to adjust the delay between mints or handle rate limiting more robustly.1.
+The most detailed blog on Solana's compression: https://www.helius.dev/blog/all-you-need-to-know-about-compression-on-solana
-  Blogs Refered

-1. The most detailed blog on Solana's compression: https://www.helius.dev/blog/all-you-need-to-know-about-compression-on-solana
 2. All about specifically NFT compression (cNFTS): https://www.helius.dev/blog/solana-nft-compression
 3. Metaplex's Bubblegum program's docs: https://developers.metaplex.com/bubblegum
 4. Merkle Tress: https://www.helius.dev/blog/cryptographic-tools-101-hash-functions-and-merkle-trees-explained#what’s-a-merkle-tree